kimsj1993/BuddyAllocator/README.md

 This class was the most challenging course but I learned tons of things from this course.

 ## HW1
+Implemented Buddy Allocator.
+Through these HW, I was able to deeply understand how the memories are provided to the Programmers.
+Moreover,  I got to understand how the pointer works.
 ## HW2